How Do You Keep Up While In the Workforce Expansion Phase?

 You really have two data issues here.
 First is the increase in employees, which therefore increases the volume of time and attendance data being sent to your back-end systems.
 Yet with business expansion often comes increased sophistication of processes and demand for data into new systems.
 While you may currently only need time and attendance data from the time clocks to feed into a payroll system, it’s not uncommon to add new management solutions to more efficiently manage the growing business.

 Solutions like workforce management and/or HCM systems will also want to send and receive data with your time clocks.
-You may also find that you want your time clock to do more than just collect punch-in and punch-out data, like collecting attestations and updating job roles.
+You may also find that you want your time clock to do more than just collect clock in and clock out data, like collecting attestations and updating job roles.

 You need to look at two time clock attributes to ensure your time clocks will have the capacity to support increased data volume and functionality.
 First is the processing power of the time clock.
 Can it handle an increase in data volume while still sending data back as quickly as your HR and accounting departments need it?
 Will it be able to support a higher number of integrations without slowing down?

-Second, does the time clock have the physical tools to accommodate being used for more than punch-ins and punch-outs?
+Second, does the time clock have the physical tools to accommodate being used for more than clocking in and clocking out?
 How large is the screen; can it deliver longer messages in a clear, user-friendly way?
 Is it a touchscreen that can accommodate unlimited virtual buttons or does it have a fixed number of physical buttons?

 Growth is good.
 Needing to hire more employees can never be a bad thing – for anyone.
 Just make sure to include planning for how your labor management needs will change as you move through an expansion phase of a business cycle, not just projecting head counts.